WireHatch/Science_Projects/Automatic Gate Opening System/README.md

 # Project Title

 ## 📌 Overview
-Brief description of what this project does and its purpose.
+Short description of what this project does and why it is useful.

+---

 ## 🧰 Components Used
 - Component 1
 - Component 2
 - Component 3
-(Replace with actual components)
+(Add or remove items as needed)

+---

-## ⚙️ Working Principle
+## 🚦 Stages of Working
-Explain how the sensor/actuator works with ESP/Arduino.

-## 🛠 Circuit Diagram
-(Add image in /circuit/ folder)
+Below are the general workflow stages for this project:

+### 1. **Power Initialization**
+- System receives power from battery/adapter.
+- ESP/Arduino boots up and starts the program.

+---